kaikue/RollyOlly/README.md

 	- 3 per level
 	- Unlock cosmetic bonuses? or bonus levels?
 - Levels
+	- Teach
+		- Rolling
+		- Bouncing off ground
+		- Need momentum to bounce over something
+		- Bounce goes perpendicular to ground
+		- Need key to open door
+		- Stars are extra bonus
+		- Bounce must be released in midair (hit wall to stop?)
+		- Bounce must be pressed in midair (roll off ledge)
+		- Some stars can become unreachable (you have to restart)
+		- Need extra momentum to do a bounce
+		- Need multiple keys for multiple doors
 	- Worlds
 		- Dirt/cave
 			- Movement, doors